SpaceVim/SpaceVim/docs/development.md

 | `SPC l s l` | send line and keep code buffer focused           |
 | `SPC l s s` | send selection text and keep code buffer focused |

-All above key bindings are just recommended as default, but they also base on the language layer itself.
+All above key bindings are just recommended as default, but they are also based on the language layer itself.

 #### Contributing a banner